 This information is provided per U.S. Department of Education - Federal Regulation 34 CFR 668.43(a)(5)(v) , and in compliance with the National Council for State Authorization Reciprocity Agreement (NC-SARA) Policy Manual.
 These disclosures are strictly limited to the university’s determination of whether the degree programs, if successfully completed, would be sufficient to meet the educational licensure or certification requirements in a state.
 States vary in which professions are required to be licensed and how licensure functions.
 The terms related to licensure and certification, among others, also vary by state as well.
 Some states require individuals to complete additional requirements that are unrelated to educational prerequisites.
 The University cannot provide verification of an individual’s ability to meet licensure or certification requirements unrelated to its educational programming.

 These disclosures do not provide any guarantee that any particular state licensure or certification entity will approve or deny an application.
 Additionally, these disclosures do not account for changes in state law or regulation that may affect an application for licensure that occurs after these disclosures have been made.
 Students should check the Professional Licensure material before registering for classes each session for the most up-to-date information.

-CU Denver is a member of NC-SARA which allows the university to provide distance learning programs (both online and learning placements) and coursework to students located in states other than Colorado.
+As a member of NC-SARA, the University is allowed to provide distance learning programs (both online and learning placements) and coursework to students located in states other than Colorado.
 Membership does not grant reciprocity or exemption from state professional licensing requirements.
 Licensing requirements in Colorado may not be recognized as sufficient to obtain a license in other states.

 The U.S. Department of Education requires that certain information be disclosed in a clear, prominent, user-friendly and easily understood manner.
 The intent of the requirement is to enable students to make an informed choice.